igsemenov/triellipt/docs/sources/solver.md

 Two steps are needed:

 - Define a FEM operator as a linear combination of basic operators.
-- Decide whether or not to include constraints in the matrix.
+- Decide if constraints should be included in the matrix (for non-conformal meshes only).

-After that, the matrix is created as follows:
+The matrix is then generated as follows:

 ```python
 matrix = unit.partts['new-domain'].new_matrix(operator, constr=True/False)
 ```

 #### Set an operator

+A general FEM operator is a linear combination of basic FEM operators.

 *Basic operators*